Cominuscule points and Schubert varieties: Generalized cominuscule points

-\begin{Rem} If we are in the situation of the beginning of Section \ref{s.cominuscule}---that is, $X$ is a closed $T$-invariant subscheme of a nonsingular $T$-variety $M$, $x \in X^T$, and there exists $v \in \ft$ such that $\ga(v) = -1$ for all $\ga \in \Phi(T_x M)$---then $x$ is a generalized cominuscule point of $X$.
-Indeed, \cite[Prop.~A2]{Bri:99} implies that there is a neighborhood of $x$ in $M$ isomorphic to $V = T_x M$, so taking $V' = 0$ and $\cn = X_0$, the hypotheses of Definition \ref{def.generalcominuscule} are satisfied.
-The converse is not true: as we will see in the Schubert setting, there exist generalized cominuscule points which do not arise from the situation of the beginning of Section \ref{s.cominuscule}. \end{Rem}
+\begin{Rem} If $X$ is a closed $T$-invariant subscheme of a nonsingular $T$-variety $M$, $x \in X^T$, and there exists $v \in \ft$ such that $\ga(v) = -1$ for all $\ga \in \Phi(T_x M)$, then $x$ is a generalized cominuscule point of $X$.
+Indeed, \cite[Prop.~A2]{Bri:99} implies that there is a neighborhood $X_0$ of $x$ in $M$ isomorphic to $V = T_x M$, so taking $V' = 0$ and $\cn = X_0$, the hypotheses of Definition \ref{def.generalcominuscule} are satisfied.
+This is the situation if $X$ is a Schubert variety in a cominuscule flag variety $M$. \end{Rem}